Aloha, Amazon Seller!

-As said, not every niche you researched is economically viable.
+As said, not every niche you've researched is economically viable.
 Finding a very narrow niche, for instance, might leave you with two customers buying 2 items of your product per month.
-Also, you need to remember that it is preferable that your sale flow is consistent and generates constant traffic and turnover.
+Also, you need to remember that it is preferable that your sales flow is consistent and generates constant traffic and turnover.

 A good Amazon niche product is: